Postpartum depression

 • thoughts of self-harm or of harming the baby

-These signs and feelings only indicate depression if they last for several days.
+These signs and feelings only indicate depression if they last for at least two weeks.

 What causes postpartum depression?